DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

           - 11. Regularly test security systems and processes
       - 🛎️• Maintain an Information Security Policy
           - 12. Maintain a policy that addresses information security for employees and contractors
-    - **Sarbanes-Oxley (SOX)** - governs the financial records of publicly traded companies. financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX.
+    - 📙**Sarbanes-Oxley (SOX)** - governs the financial records of publicly traded companies. financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX.
 It ✏️protects investors.  required publicly traded companies to implement a wide range of controls intended to ✏️minimize conflicts of interest, ✏️provide investors with appropriate risk information, place civil and ✏️criminal penalties👮 on executives for providing false financial disclosures, and provide protections for ✏️whistleblowers who report inappropriate actions to regulators.
-    - **Gramm-Leach-Bliley Act (GLBA)** - covers the customer records of financial institutions. ✏️affects banks, insurance companies, and credit providers; included a number of ✏️limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide ✏️written privacy policies to all their customers.
+    - 📙**Gramm-Leach-Bliley Act (GLBA)** - covers the customer records of financial institutions. ✏️affects banks, insurance companies, and credit providers; included a number of ✏️limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide ✏️written privacy policies to all their customers.
 It contains provisions regulating the privacy of customer financial information.
 It applies specifically to financial institutions.
-    - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals, including information about an individual's medical bills; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing.
+    - 📙**Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals, including information about an individual's medical bills; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing.
 It is a U.S. law governing the healthcare sector that does provide for criminal👮 penalties.
     - HIPAA regulates three types of entities-healthcare providers, health information clearinghouses, and health insurance plans-as well as the business associates of any of those covered entities.
     - Organizations subject to HIPAA may enter into relationships with service providers as long as the provider’s use of protected health information is regulated under a formal ⭐business associate agreement (BAA).
 The BAA makes the service provider liable under HIPAA.
-    -  **Committee on National Security Systems (CNSS)** In the context of Committee on National Security Systems (CNSS) issuances:
+    -  📙**Committee on National Security Systems (CNSS)** In the context of Committee on National Security Systems (CNSS) issuances:
         - 🔨Instructions: These describe how to implement a policy or prescribe the specific manner of executing the policy.
 They provide detailed guidance on the steps and methods required to comply with the policy.
         - 🔨Directives: These are formal mandates that establish policies or requirements but do not necessarily describe the implementation details.
         - 🔨Policies: These are broad statements of principles or courses of action designed to achieve a particular objective.
 They set the overall direction but do not detail how to implement them.
         - 🔨Advisory memoranda: These provide recommendations or guidance but are not binding or prescriptive in nature.
-    - **Federal Information Security Management Act (FISMA)** - ) includes provisions regulating information security at federal agencies.
+    - 📙**Federal Information Security Management Act (FISMA)** - ) includes provisions regulating information security at federal agencies.
 Requires federal agencies to implement an information security program that covers the ✏️agency's operations and ✏️contractors.
 It places authority for classified systems in the hands of the National Security Agency (NSA) and authority for all other systems with the National Institute for Standards and Technology (NIST).
-    - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses.
+    - 📙**Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses.
 It also provides specific protections for systems operated by government ✏️agencies.
-    - The **Homeland Security Act (HSA)** created the U.S. Department of Homeland Security included
+    - 📙The **Homeland Security Act (HSA)** created the U.S. Department of Homeland Security included
          - 🔥the Cyber Security Enhancement Act of 2002: Strengthens cybersecurity efforts by promoting information sharing, enhancing computer crime investigations, and improving cybersecurity practices across federal, state, and local governments.
 Focuses on improving cybersecurity and enhancing collaboration between government and private sector.
          - 🔥the Critical Infrastructure Information Act of 2002: Protects sensitive information related to critical infrastructure from public disclosure.
 Protects sensitive infrastructure information from public disclosure to enhance the security of critical systems.
-    - **ITIL**  British Government standard that describes IT service managment and the structured fitting of security into an organization.
+    - 📙**ITIL**  British Government standard that describes IT service managment and the structured fitting of security into an organization.
 It focuses on change management, configuration management and SLAs.
 Helps information technology (IT) organizations with reducing cost, mitigating risk, and improving customer service.
-    - **The Code of Federal Regulations (CFR)** contains the text of all administrative laws promulgated by federal agencies.
+    - 📙**The Code of Federal Regulations (CFR)** contains the text of all administrative laws promulgated by federal agencies.
-    - **The United States Code** contains criminal and civil law.
+    - 📙**The United States Code** contains criminal and civil law.
-    - **Supreme Court rulings** contain interpretations of law and are not laws themselves.
+    - 📙**Supreme Court rulings** contain interpretations of law and are not laws themselves.
-    - **Personal Information Protection Law (PIPL)**: effective since 2021 aims to establish a comprehensive framework for the protection of personal information in 🔥China
+    - 📙**Personal Information Protection Law (PIPL)**: effective since 2021 aims to establish a comprehensive framework for the protection of personal information in 🔥China
-    - **Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in 🔥South Africa.
+    - 📙**Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in 🔥South Africa.
-    - **Personal Information Protection and Electronic Documents Act (PIPEDA)**, is 🔥Canada's data privacy law.
+    - 📙**Personal Information Protection and Electronic Documents Act (PIPEDA)**, is 🔥Canada's data privacy law.
 This Canadian federal privacy law governs the collection, use, and disclosure of personal information in the course of commercial business.
-    - The **Privacy Act of 1974** limits the ways government agencies may use information that private citizens disclose to them under certain circumstances.
+    - 📙The **Privacy Act of 1974** limits the ways government agencies may use information that private citizens disclose to them under certain circumstances.
 The Privacy Act regulates what information ✏️government agencies may collect and maintain about individuals.
-    - **The Lanham Act** regulates the issuance of 🧠trademarks to protect intellectual property.
+    - 📙**The Lanham Act** regulates the issuance of 🧠trademarks to protect intellectual property.
-    - **The Copyright Act** creates the mechanics for issuing and enforcing copyrights but does not cover the actions of online service providers.
+    - 📙**The Copyright Act** creates the mechanics for issuing and enforcing copyrights but does not cover the actions of online service providers.
-    - **Digital Millennium Copyright Act (DMCA)** - prohibits the circumvention of copyright protection mechanisms placed in digital media or on a protected work by the copyright holder and 🧠limits the liability of internet service providers for the activities of their users.
+    - 📙**Digital Millennium Copyright Act (DMCA)** - prohibits the circumvention of copyright protection mechanisms placed in digital media or on a protected work by the copyright holder and 🧠limits the liability of internet service providers for the activities of their users.
 It also sets forth the requirements for online service providers when handling copyright complaints received from third parties.
-    - **The Economic Espionage Act** imposes fines and jail sentences on anyone found guilty of stealing trade secrets from a U.S. corporation.
+    - 📙**The Economic Espionage Act** imposes fines and jail sentences on anyone found guilty of stealing trade secrets from a U.S. corporation.
 It gives true teeth to the intellectual property rights of trade secret owners.
-    - **The Wassenaar Arrangement** on Export Controls for Conventional Arms and Dual-Use Goods and Technologies is a multilateral 🔥export control regime established on 12 July 1996, in Wassenaar, near The Hague, Netherlands.
+    - 📙**The Wassenaar Arrangement** on Export Controls for Conventional Arms and Dual-Use Goods and Technologies is a multilateral 🔥export control regime established on 12 July 1996, in Wassenaar, near The Hague, Netherlands.
 According to the Wassenaar Arrangement document, it was "established to contribute to regional and international security and stability by promoting transparency and greater responsibility in transfers of conventional arms and dual-use goods and technologies, thus preventing destabilizing accumulations.
 Participating states seek, through their national policies, to ensure that transfers of these items do not contribute to the development or enhancement of ✏️military capabilities which undermine these goals, and are not diverted to support such capabilities.
 It also addresses cyber weapons, including malicious software, Command and Control (C2) software, and internet surveillance software.
-    - **Information Assurance Technical Framework (IATF)** The IATF is a framework developed by the International Organization for Standardization (ISO) to provide guidelines for assessing the security and privacy aspects of information technology systems provides and technical guidance for protecting the information infrastructures of the U.S. Government and industry.
+    - 📙**Information Assurance Technical Framework (IATF)** The IATF is a framework developed by the International Organization for Standardization (ISO) to provide guidelines for assessing the security and privacy aspects of information technology systems provides and technical guidance for protecting the information infrastructures of the U.S. Government and industry.
 It covers various areas such as risk management, security controls, and data privacy.
 The four major technology focus areas of the ✴️Defense-in-Depth Strategy, ✴️Defend the Enclave Boundary, ✴️Defend the Computing Environment, and Defend ✴️Supporting Infrastructures.
 - 1.4.2 Privacy requirements
-    - European Union's **General Data Protection Regulation (GDPR)** - replaced Data Protection Directive (DPD), purpose is to provide a single, harmonized law that covers data throughout the EU
+    - 📙European Union's **General Data Protection Regulation (GDPR)** - replaced Data Protection Directive (DPD), purpose is to provide a single, harmonized law that covers data throughout the EU
       - Lawfulness, fairness, and transparency
       - Purpose Limitation
       - Data Minimization